Albert0i/DAO/RU102JS-Week-4.md

 #### Prologue
 Everybody is story-teller, i mean most of us.
 One relates stories of others, one relates stories of oneself.
 Chances are one gets a couple of audiences and more often than not the *only* audience is oneself.
 Just like one can have many nodding acquaintances but to aught one could confide...

 I am just an ordinary dull old man who cherish for anything valuable.
-The following material is taken from [RU102JS- Redis for JavaScript developers](https://redis.io/university/courses/ru102js/) Week 4.
+Most of the material here is taken from [RU102JS- Redis for JavaScript developers](https://redis.io/university/courses/ru102js/) Week 4.

 #### I. [Redis Clients Overview](https://youtu.be/GwYozTVZrZQ)